 I looked into the possibility of working on the oil rigs in the North Sea, but after a few weeks I left Amsterdam as I’d heard that it would be easy to find enough farm work in France to last me through the summer.
 There were cherries and peaches, followed by apples and then the grapes again.

 Homer went west at Orange, I continued south towards Aix-en-Provence.
-I accepted a lift into the centre of Avignon to get something to eat and spotted some graffiti written under a bridge, "One man's harvest is another man's seed."
+I accepted a lift into the centre of Avignon to get something to eat and spotted some graffiti written under a bridge.
+I wrote it down as "One man's harvest is another man's seed" and only later realised that this was probably an inaccurate translation from a line in the Grateful Dead track, St Stephen, “One man gathers what another man spills”.

 From Aix, I backtracked to Cavaillon where I met José and one of his friends going around the farmers’ wholesale market looking for work.
 As none of us could find any they took me back to meet the others of their group in a field just outside the town.
 Marie, Brigitte and Aziz were from Paris while José and his two friends were Basque students.